idank/holykeebs-docs/firmware/index.md

     -j8
 ```

-The example above flashes the right side, which should be the side with the trackpoint.
+The example above flashes the right side, which should be the side with the trackpoint (since it appears on the right of POINTING_DEVICE).

 The left side would be flashed as follows: